Basement Wall Repair In Charlotte, NC

 Basement walls fail for a variety of reasons:

-The wall construction may be inadequate to withstand normal lateral pressure pushing against the wall.
+- Wall Construction — The basement wall construction may be inadequate to withstand normal lateral pressure pushing against the wall.

-A professional foundation inspection can identify the source of basement wall cracks in your home and provide a solution.
+A professional foundation inspection can identify the source of basement cracks in your Charlotte, NC home and provide a solution.

-Repairing a basement wall is very rarely a DIY project.
+Basement wall repair is very rarely a DIY project.
 It’s best to contact a foundation contractor to solve the problem.
 This can include not just repairing the wall, but also fixing the underlying foundation problem that caused the failure in the first place.

 The two most common repairs for bowing basement walls are:

-Tieback systems are commonly used for failing walls.
+- Tiebacks — Tieback systems are commonly used for basement wall reinforcement.
 If a basement wall is leaning significantly, a tieback system may be used.
 Common tieback systems include:

 - Driven tiebacks